franznkemaka/rn-in-app-update/README.md

 componentDidMount(){
    // check for updates and show modal if available
-   // on iOS this displays a warning as it not supported InAppUpdate.checkUpdate();
+   // on iOS this displays a warning as it is not yet supported InAppUpdate.checkUpdate();
 }
 ```